tcezard/eva-sub-cli/README.md

 ## Installation

-## input file for the validation and submission tool
+## Input files for the validation and submission tool

 ### The VCF file and association with reference genome

 The path to the VCF files are provided via CSV file that links the VCF to their respective fasta sequence.
 This allows us to support different assemblies for each VCF file The CSV file `vcf_mapping.csv` contains the following columns vcf, fasta, report providing respectively:
- - The VCF to validatio/upload
+ - The VCF to validate/upload
  - The assembly in fasta format that was used to derive the VCF
  - The assembly report associated with the assembly (if available) as found in NCBI assemblies (https://www.ncbi.nlm.nih.gov/genome/doc/ftpfaq/#files)